jordanjambazov/jordanjambazov.com/_posts/2022-03-12-fibank-connector.markdown

 categories: projects
 ---

-In this blog post I'm would like to share about a small personal project.
+In this blog post I would like to share about a small personal project.
 A connector to the Fibank e-banking platform exporting all historical transactions.
 This allows me to easily feed the transaction data into other software (Airtable, Google Spreadsheets, Odoo) and make sense out of it.

 Why do I need a separate connector?
 Because the Fibank reporting has a few limitations.